shawn-nyk/tp/docs/UserGuide.md

 #### Editing item in profile: `edit me`

-Edit the experience, skills or achievements descriptors of your profile.
+Edit the experience, skills or achievements of your profile.

 Format: `edit me INDEX [t/TITLE] [c/CATEGORY] [d/DESCRIPTORS]`
 * At least one of the optional fields must be provided.